Multi-scale detection of variance changes in renewal processes in the presence of rate change points: Change point detection and evaluation in simulations

 \section{Change point detection and evaluation in simulations}

 As the MFT is an asymptotic method, we investigate here the empirical significance level in simulations.
 Section \ref{subsec_signi_rconst} assumes a constant rate, and section \ref{subsec_signi_rinh} investigates the behavior for an unknown number of unknown change points in the rate.
-Section \ref{subsec_dp} investigated the detection probability of variance change points for homogeneous and inhomogeneous rate in a random change point model.
+Section \ref{subsec_dp} evaluates the detection probability of variance change points in different simulation settings thereby showing the importance of including estimated rate change points and the dependence of the detection probability on the magnitude of changes and on the regularity of processes.